Rotatable Antenna-Enhanced Cell-Free Communication: System Model and Problem Formulation

 \subsection{Signal Model}

-Since a single RA can only steer its antenna boresight toward one direction at a time, serving multiple users simultaneously would disperse the signal power.
-Therefore, for simplicity, we assume that each AP serves only one user at a time.
+Since a single RA can only steer its antenna boresight toward one direction at a time, for simplicity, we assume that each AP steers its antenna towards a specific user.
 Moreover, we use the matrix $\mathbf{B} \in \mathbb{R}^{L\times K}$ to represent the AP-user associations, which can be written as

 where $b_{l,k}=\left\{ 0,1 \right\} ,\forall l\in \mathcal{L},\forall k\in \mathcal{K}$, is a binary indicator for the association between AP $l$ and user $k$, where $b_{l,k}=1$ indicates that user $k$ is served by AP $l$; otherwise $b_{l,k}=0$.